verbb/formie/docs/feature-tour/form-templates.md

 You'll notice there's a "Copy Templates" field.
 You can use this to copy the default template into the provided folder to get off to an even quicker start to customize the template.
 :::

-For more information about the actual templating for form templates, head to our [Form Templates](docs:template-guides/form-templates) templating guide.
+With your Form Templates and Custom Templates setup and ready to go, continue reading the in-depth [Custom Templates](docs:theming/template-overrides) templating guide.